fbpx

 What Sort Of Appliances Are Tested?

-The electrical category and class of the appliance are the two main factors specific to the requirement for Portable Appliance Testing.
+The electrical category and class of the appliance are the two main factors specific to the requirement for PAT Testing.
 Electrical testing should always be carried out in accordance with the designated appliance classes.
 This applies to electrical equipment supplied at voltages up to and including 1000V AC or 1500V DC between conductors, or 600V AC or 900V DC between conductors and earth.

 There are seven main categories of appliances which require testing, including: